Hear From Women in Tech

 Introducing Our Panelists

 The panelists participating in our Women in Tech panel have years of experience in the tech field.
 Their expertise ranges from media buying and marketing strategies to coding and building diverse and inclusive tech teams.
-Their collective proficiencies in technology, from media buying to connecting women to the tech jobs of their dreams, grants them a unique collection of experiences which they will share during our live, virtual event.
+Their collective proficiencies in technology, from media buying to connecting women to the tech jobs of their dreams, grants them a unique collection of experiences which they shared during our virtual event.

 The panelists (from left to right) Jamie Co, Digital Marketing Director at Tissue Tech, Inc.; Laurie Swanson, Founder of InspiHER Tech; and Darrah Joy Clay, Director of Brand Partnerships at Instacart.
 Lisa Franklin, Head of Digital Marketing at HackerU, will moderate.